NuGet/NuGet.Client/CONTRIBUTING.md

    `.\build.ps1`

     > Note: You have to to run .\configure.ps1 and .\build.ps1 at least once in order for your build to succeed.

+    > In case you have build issues try cleaning the local repository using `git clean -xdf` and retry steps 3 and 4.

+1. Run unit and functional tests if inside Microsoft corpnet with

+    `.\runTests.ps1`

 1. Run dotnet code formatters and correct any errors.
     * You can use `Format Document` in VS: